markziemann/dee2/README.md

+# Under construction
+Note that this app is still under development and alpha testing.
+It may not work and may undergo major changes in future.

 # DEE2
 DEE2 is an intelligent RNA-seq pipeline for distributed computing.
 It uses docker containers to enhance ease of use, portability and reproducibility.
 DEE2 currently supports analysis of several